Virginia-iGEM/igem-wikibrick/README.md

 ### The `gulp serve` task cannot be found.

-Try running `npm install -D igem-wikibrick` in your project folder.
+Try running `npm install -D igem-wikibrick@latest` in your project folder.
 This is another known issue, and a rare one at that; we've only encountered it twice and it hasn't showed up since.
 If it persists, push any changes you've made, delete your project folder and reclone your project from GitHub.

 If you have any insights as to why this issue may be occurring, we'd love to get it fixed.
 See [Contributing](#9-contributing) for contact information.

+This issue seems to sometimes occur when you clone down a new copy of your project and then run `npm install`.
+Try running `npm update` instead of `npm install`; this seems to correctly duplicate `igem-wikibrick`'s necessary dependencies.'

+This appears to be an issue with `npm install`'s dependency resolution code, and so fixing this problem is largley out of our power. `yarn` may prove superior; if you are interested in helping us migrate `igem-wikibrick` to `yarn` instead of `npm`, we'd love to talk to you.

 ### Some of my URLs aren't substituted?